Quantum-Accelerators/quacc/docs/src/install/alt_workflows/overview.md

 - It is not designed for workflows with steps running across multiple resources
 - The concept of always returning a "future" object can be confusing for new users

-## Prefect

-[Prefect](https://github.com/PrefectHQ/prefect) is arguably one of the most popular workflow management solutions in industry.
-It is extremely powerful and flexible, but most users of Prefect do not use it to run on HPC environments with job schedulers, although this is possible.

-Pros:

-- Very popular in the data science industry with an extremely active community
-- Simple to define tasks and workflows
-- Clear documentation
-- Easy-to-use dashboard for job monitoring

-Cons:

-- Not as widely used for HPC environments and lacks documentation in this area
-- Defining the right configuration options for your desired HPC setup can be a challenge
-- Setting up a continually running agent can be a challenge for new users

 ## Jobflow + FireWorks

 If you are affiliated with the Materials Project team at Lawrence Berkeley National Laboratory, we recommend using [Jobflow](https://github.com/materialsproject/jobflow) coupled with [FireWorks](https://github.com/materialsproject/fireworks) since it widely used there.